Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

  flexiView.hideFlexiView();
 ```

-- To add event listeners to Flexi View use :
+- To add event listeners to Flexi View use:
 ```java
  mFlexiView.setOnFlexiViewEventListener(new FlexiViewListener() {
     @Override